bitwarden/sdk/languages/php/README.md

 optional.

 Passing BitwardenSettings instance to BitwardenClient will initialize it.
-Before using the client you must be authorized by calling the access_token_login method passing your Bitwarden access token to it.
+Before using the client you must be authorized by calling the login_access_token method passing your Bitwarden access token to it.

 ```php